thanhdt-vietmap/vietmap-compose/docs/docs/material3.md

 We provide reimplementations of certain ornaments using Material 3.
-These are regular Compose UI components, so you can position them arbitrarily, style them, animate them, etc. To use them, disable the default ornaments and add the Material controls to the map's `content`.
+These are regular Compose UI components, so you can position them arbitrarily, style them, animate them, etc.

+To get started, add the dependency to your project:

 ```toml title="libs.versions.toml"
 [libraries]